SauveJeanLuc/coffee-tasks/README.md

 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->
+<br><br>
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+Contributions of any kind are welcome!